nevenc/spring-ai-workshop/workshop/content/02-running-the-lab/index.md

 ```

 {{< warning >}}
-Since we are hosting the LLMs on a CPU-based system,
+The response might be a bit slow since we are hosting the LLMs on a CPU-based system without GPUs.
-with no GPUs - the response might be a bit slow.
 {{< /warning >}}

-You should see a JSON response from an **llama3.2** model hosted on local Ollama server:
+You should see a JSON response from a **llama3.2** model hosted on a local Ollama server:

 ```json
 {